Client (prostitution): Finances

 The affordability of prostitution greatly varies from region to region.
 The prices are lowest in areas where it is legal due to competition within the sex trade that seek to court both sex tourists and local clients.
 Time magazine has described Germany as the "Cut-Rate Prostitution Capital of the World", in reference to the lower charges.

 When the clientele of prostitutes in a specific locality begins to attract modest amounts of newcomers of middle-class or upper-class status, the subsequent cost hike is known to reduce the use of such services by less affluent local prospective clients.
 In jurisdictions where penalties for buying sex are high, fines imposed on clients can also put low-income clients of prostitution in financial ruin.

 Maltreatment and victimization

 When the interaction between the clients of prostitutes and sex workers occurs in countries where brothels are illegal, the prostitution trade usually transpires in areas with high amounts of crime, a predicament that puts clients at risk of becoming victims of crime or becoming entangled in the crime in some other manner.
-According to Atchison, a sociology instructor at Simon Fraser University in British Columbia, Canada, and founder of John's Voice, clients are verbally abused, robbed and physically assaulted at a rate of 18%, 14% and 4% respectively.
+According to Chris Atchison, a former sociology instructor at Simon Fraser University in British Columbia, Canada, and founder of John's Voice, clients are verbally abused, robbed and physically assaulted at a rate of 18%, 14% and 4% respectively.
 In Ireland, there was a significant increase in physical attacks on sex workers by clients after the passing of laws banning the purchase of sex.
 Clients also sometimes fall victim to extortion, scamming and blackmail.